jordw/heftydb/README.md

 Supports gets and puts by key as well as ascending and descending iteration from any key.

 ###Log Structured Merge Trees
 All write operations are sequential, and are limited by the sequential IO performance of the underlying disk.
+Tables are written with a full B+tree index for memory efficiency, even at very large table sizes.

 ###Snapshotted multi-version concurrency control
 Reads and range scans never block writes

 ###Off-heap data structures
 Operations in the critical read and write paths are implemented using off-heap memory wherever possible to reduce GC pressure and memory overhead.

+###Multi-threaded table writes and compactions
+Make use of multiple CPU cores.

 ###Pluggable Compaction Strategies
 It's easy to provide custom compaction behavior tailored to specific work loads.